 I think we need to start looking at online fiction -- particularly online novels -- is a medium unto itself.
 It has its own audience, its own requirements, its own modes and problems.
 And even though serialized fiction, and newspapers and magazines have been around for centuries, this version of the form is new in a whole lot of different ways.
 There is no beaten path to help us figure out how to do it right or gain an audience ... or make a living.

-I'd like to explore some of these issues and report what I've learned, so I'll be posting this Writing the Online Novel series irregularly, maybe once or twice a month.
+I'd like to explore some of these issues and report what I've learned, so I'll be posting this Writing the Online Novel series irregularly.
 The topics will cover everything from genre to cliffhangers to episode length to SEO and making money.
 Some of these posts will be useful to writers of regular fiction, and most of them well be helpful to blog or web writers of any kind.

 I hope they'll also be interesting to readers in this strange new world.